Raphael-Jay/expense-tracker-MERN/README.md

       }

 - Delete transaction

   - Postman - DELETE http://localhost:5000/api/v1/transactions/123
   - 404 error not found
     - copy the id
     - from mongodb collection
     - paste at the end of the link

+- Run client and backend at the same time
+  - add "proxy": "http://localhost:5000" to package.json client